Symmetric powers in abstract homotopy categories: Localization w.r.t. diagonalizable intervals

-\begin{theorem} Let $\bcC $ be a pointed left proper cellular model category cofibrantly generated by a class of generating cofibrations $I$ and a class of generating trivial cofibrations $J$, which is, at the same time, a simplicial closed symmetric monoidal category, and all the structures are compatible.
-Assume that the classes $I$ and $J$ are symmetrizable, in particular, the left derived functors $L\Sym ^n$ exist on $Ho(\bcC )$ by Theorem \ref{derived}.
-Let $S$ be a set of morphisms in $\bcC $ satisfying the condition $(\taurus )$.
-Suppose that $\bcC $ and $S$ satisfy the following assumption:
+\begin{theorem} Let $\bcC $ be a closed symmetric monoidal left proper cellular model category $\bcC $ cofibrantly generated by the set of generating cofibrations $I$ and the set of generating trivial cofibrations $J$, such that the domains and codomains of the cofibrations from $I$ are cofibrant, and the sets $I$ and $J$ are both symmetrizable.
+Let $A$ be a cofibrant object and let $\pi :A\to \uno $ be a diagonalizable interval in $\bcC $.
+Let also $S=\{ X\wedge A\stackrel{\id \wedge \pi }{\lra }X\; |\; X\in \dom(I)\cup \codom (I)\} $ be the set of morphisms in $\bcC $.
+Then all $S$-local cofibrations between cofibrant objects are symmetrizable. \end{theorem}